Fallfromgrace18/phase-0-html-experiencing-html-lab/README.md

 surround the _content_ with bits of _markup_, with bits of HTML.

 We will take the text content from our text file, paste it into a new HTML file and then we will add _markup_ so that a browser "sees" a list.
+Let's write an"Monstera Deliciosa"

-Let's write an HTML file!
+HTML file!

 ### Text Inside an HTML File